TenebrisNoctua/ClassPP/docs/tutorials/index.md

 ### Installing as Source Code

-If you're using pure Luau, or if you're just synchronising external files into Roblox Studio, then you can use the source code instead.<br>
+If you're using pure Luau, or if you're just synchronising external files into Roblox Studio, then you can use the source code instead.

 To do this, you can either:

 * From the [latest release](https://github.com/TenebrisNoctua/ClassPP/releases/latest), download the source code as zip.